ImageMagick v6 Examples --

 Linear_Burn (A Photoshop 'Subtract' method)

-The 'Linear Burn' compose method is a sort of a 'Add Minus One' composition, to produce the same result as if you negated all the input and output images of a 'Linear Dodge' or 'Plus' compose method.
+The 'Linear Burn' compose method is an 'Add Minus One' composition, that produces the same result as if you negated all the input and output images of a 'Linear Dodge' or 'Plus' compose method.

 Its formula is: Src + Dest - 1

 In Photoshop this is not only known as 'Linear Burn' but also as 'Subtract'.
 That is because if you Negate one of the input images (such as the source image), that image is subtracted from the other image.
-That is
+For example here is the resulting maths when you negate the source image...

 (1-Src) + Dest - 1 ==> Dest - Src